 Each parent takes 2 weekdays and full weekends are alternated.

-One parent may have placement during the school year while the with other parent has the children during the summer and over the holidays, if distance is a major concern.
+One parent may have placement during the school year while the other parent has the children during the summer and over the holidays — if the distance is a major concern.

 Parents who work opposite shifts from one another may devise a plan where one has the kids when the other is at work.